Who is Mary Corbet?

-- Reviews are written for products or services that I have experienced.
+- Samples: Reviews are written for products or services that I have experienced.
 I can’t purchase every needlework product or service available, though.
 If you have something unique you think my readers would be interested in, you are welcome to contact me.
 If I already own and like it, I will consider reviewing it.
 If I don’t own it, you are welcome to send me a sample.

-- I will not return any samples.
+- Returns: I will not return any samples.

 Q: Can I advertise on your site?

 A: If your product or service is compatible with my content, I would be happy to talk to you about advertising.
-Advertisers are chosen based on their relevance to the focus of Needle ‘n Thread and the interests of my readers.
+Advertisers are accepted based on their relevance to the focus of Needle ‘n Thread and the interests of my readers.